EXCLUSIVE-European efforts to assess Russia’s Sputnik V vaccine stymied by data gaps | Health

 On the French delegation’s findings, RDIF said “the Sputnik V cell bank is fully compliant with all EMA requirements.”
 RDIF said it is working closely with the EMA, whose inspectors have visited Sputnik V production facilities.
 “From the inspections already completed we’ve received no major critical comments and none of the issues raised doubted the safety and efficacy of the vaccine,” said RDIF.

 One of the people with knowledge of European efforts to assess the drug said they had no reason to doubt that Sputnik is a safe and effective vaccine.
-A study by international scientists published in The Lancet in February found Sputnik to be more than 90% effective.
+A study by international scientists published in the Lancet in February found Sputnik to be more than 90% effective.
 The EMA, which is headquartered in Amsterdam, declined to comment on details of the review while it is ongoing.
-The agency said it applies the same standards to all applicants and to authorize a COVID-19 vaccine the EMA requires "detailed information on its safety, efficacy, and quality."
+The agency said it applies the same standards to all applicants and to authorise a COVID-19 vaccine the EMA requires “detailed information on its safety, efficacy and quality.”

 Brazilian regulator Anvisa last month gave conditional approval for imports of Sputnik V. The conditions imposed “seek to overcome the information gaps in the process and ensure minimum conditions of vaccine safety and quality,” Anvisa told Reuters.
 It added that Sputnik V has not been distributed to people in Brazil.
 Hungary’s regulator, at the time it approved Sputnik V in January, publicly acknowledged that there can be conflicting opinions during an authorization process and that it had received reassuring answers to its questions regarding the vaccine.
 The Slovakian government this month said it sold most of its Sputnik V back to Russia, citing low interest.

-CELL CULTURE Sputnik V is named after the Soviet-era satellite that triggered the space race, in a nod to the project's geopolitical importance for Russian President Vladimir Putin.
-EMA approval would lend legitimacy to the vaccine, which initially faced skepticism by some Western scientists and politicians, and speeds up its availability in Europe.
+CELL CULTURE Sputnik V is named after the Soviet-era satellite that triggered the space race, in a nod to the project’s geopolitical importance for Russian President Vladimir Putin.
+EMA approval would lend legitimacy to the vaccine, which initially faced scepticism by some Western scientists and politicians, and speed up its availability in Europe.

 Moscow's efforts to obtain EU approval hit obstacles before it submitted its application.
 In November 2020, the French government dispatched a team of scientists to Moscow to help Paris decide if it should use Sputnik V and manufacture the drug on French soil, in the event of EMA approval.